 Welcome from Peter Grant – Director, Estates Transformation

-As a key member of the Estates Transformation Directorate, you will play an essential role in the programme to deliver the UK’s largest office transformation.
+As a senior leader within the Estates Transformation Directorate, you will play a pivotal role in the programme to deliver the UK’s largest office transformation.
 Our ambitious plans to relocate a workforce of almost 60,000 people into newly developed and innovative workplaces is already underway, and our first completed development has received recognition as a BCO award finalist, but there remains a substantial task ahead.
 As a key member of the delivery team your contribution to the BoFL Programme is essential and will provide you with the opportunity to make a difference, be the best that you can be and help create a legacy.

-Thank you for your interest and taking the time to learn more about this opportunity, I look forward to receiving your application
+Thank you for your interest and taking the time to learn more about these opportunities, I look forward to receiving your application.

 Director, Estates Transformation